jpcarroll/ProjectEuler/README.md

 # ProjectEuler
-Solutions to Project Euler problems in C++ and Python
+Solutions to Project Euler Problems in C++ and Python